-Unfortunately, this is a country too often side stepped by most.
-Even though this powerful nation, once hidden behind the mysterious veil of the Iron Curtain has been welcoming tourists with semi open arms and a cold stony smile for over two decades, it still carries a stigma for being a difficult country to travel to and in.
+Unfortunately, Russia is a country too often sidestepped by many travellers.
+Even though this powerful nation, once hidden behind the mysterious veil of the Iron Curtain has been welcoming tourists with semi-open arms and a cold stony smile for over two decades, it still carries a stigma for being a difficult country to travel to and in.

-Thanks mostly to a reputation of difficult bureaucratic visa processes, rumoured corruption or maybe just because most of us remember a Russia so often portrayed as the villain in popular culture.
+Thanks mostly to a reputation for difficult bureaucratic visa processes and rumoured corruption.
+Or, maybe it is simply because most of us remember Russia so often portrayed as the villain in popular culture.

 This poses some issues when you don’t have unlimited time or an unlimited budget.
-Transport through Russia can be expensive and less than comfortable and this was not a country we felt confident hiring a car and hitting the open road.
+Transport through Russia can be expensive and less than comfortable.
+This was also not a country we felt confident about hiring a car and hitting the open road.

-So after much research we reluctantly decided on a river cruise.
-We say reluctantly because we have never been “cruisers” having always preferred to travel at our own pace, independent of the flock.
+So, after much research, we reluctantly decided on a Russian river cruise.
+We say reluctantly because we have never been “cruisers”.
+We have always preferred to travel independently, at our own pace.
 But this time, no matter how many ways we looked at it, a river cruise made sense.

-Perhaps our inner independent travellers took a little more convincing, but when we weighed up the options it came down to how much of Russia did we really want to see.
+When we weighed up the options, it came down to how much of Russia did we really want to see.
 The answer; more than we would have been able to achieve under our own steam in the time we had.

-We opted for Viking Cruises because like some of the unreliable, uncomfortable transport methods available in Russia, some of the other cruise lines on offer are shall we say, still a little Soviet.
+We opted for Viking Cruises because like some of the unreliable, uncomfortable transport methods available in Russia, some of the Russian cruise lines on offer are shall we say, still a little Soviet.

-Most people would be happy to just visit one or both of the great cities.
-But why make the effort to visit this intriguing country and miss all the gorgeous and exciting things to see outside of Moscow and St Petersburg, even if the vast geographic distances make these rewards somewhat of a logistical challenge.
+For us, opting to travel through Russia on a river cruise was primarily motivated by the itinerary.
+Most people would be happy to just visit Moscow or St Petersburg.
+But why make the effort to visit this intriguing country and miss all the gorgeous and exciting things to see outside of the main cities.
+Even if the vast geographic distances make these rewards somewhat of a logistical challenge.

 Here is where we saw the other Russia.
 Stunning countryside, small villages, abandoned churches and majestic cathedrals dotted along the river banks.
 This is the view of Russia that speaks volumes about the country’s history and culture.

-As we slipped down the river, the ‘White Nights’ were upon us so we could take advantage of the long days and very short nights of summer, taking in the sights of the Russian countryside en route to our next destination.
+As we slipped down the river, the ‘White Nights’ were upon us so we could take advantage of the long days and very short nights of summer.
+Enjoying the sights of the Russian countryside en route to our next destination.
 Each day a different destination and a cruising schedule set to maximise time spent ashore.

-7 different destinations are visited in the 13 days on board, including 3 full days in each of the two great cities, Moscow and St Petersburg.
-This we would not have achieved on our own in the two weeks we had.
+Seven different destinations are visited in the 13 days on board.
+This included three full days in both Moscow and St Petersburg.
+We would not have achieved this on our own in the two weeks we had.

-The big appeal of cruising for some is the fact everything is included so they know what to expect.
-In this case, it is so much more than just an all inclusive cruise package of meals and drinks.
+The big appeal of cruising for some is the all-inclusive aspect so they know what to expect.
+In this case, it is so much more than just an all-inclusive cruise package of meals and drinks.

 Although we did not take this option, this cruise can be booked inclusive of flights from your home port, wherever in the world that may be.
-This is an attractive option for those wishing to take the guess work out of arranging flights, knowing you have access to Vikings discounted fares and upgrades.
+This is an attractive option for those wishing to take the guesswork out of arranging flights, knowing you have access to Vikings Cruises discounted fares and upgrades.
 All taxes and airport transfers in Russia are also included when taking this option.
-Nice for those who don’t like to do battle with the taxi hustle when arriving in a new country, oh and we were hustled but that’s another story.
+Nice for those who don’t like to do battle with the taxi hustle when arriving in a new country, oh, and we were hustled.
+But that’s another story.

 From the moment you confirm your booking, you are provided with loads of information about the cruise, the itinerary and Russia to help you prepare for your trip.
 Also included is information to assist you with the visa process, which is what some people find the most daunting prospect of visiting Russia.

-Once on the river cruise, a high quality tour itinerary of shore excursions is included to ensure the best of Russia is covered off as well as some very pleasant surprises, such as an evening at the ballet in St Petersburg.
+Once on the river cruise, a high quality tour itinerary of shore excursions and tours are included to ensure the best of Russia is covered off as well.
+There are also some very pleasant surprises, such as an evening at the ballet in St Petersburg.
 The tour schedule is designed with the arts and culture in mind, not just the big tourist hot spots.

-In addition to activities during cruising times, such as cooking demonstrations and traditional Russian tea’s, the guides also offer daily lectures on Russian history and politics which were one of the highlights of the trip.
-Extremely intelligent and very engaging, well researched lectures delivered from a Russian perspective provided an entirely different outlook on Russian culture and politics than we as Westerners had expected.
+In addition to activities during cruising times, such as cooking demonstrations and traditional Russian tea’s, the guides also offer daily lectures on Russian history and politics.
+The lectures were one of the highlights of the trip.
+Extremely intelligent, engaging, and well-researched lectures, delivered from a Russian perspective provided an entirely different and refreshing perspective on Russian culture and politics.

 Drinks are complimentary with all meals including a tipple of champagne at breakfast if you are so inclined.
 A Silver Drinks Package can be purchased which gives you unlimited drinks from the bar for the entire cruise as well as a vast selection of wines.